tkalejandro/accountingApp/README.md

-# trainingApp
+# AccountingApp
-Training App to improve performance of your company.
+Accounting App to use for your incomes and expenses.
 Only JS.

+Just follow the instructions from the terminal!
+Very easy to understand.